aarron-lee/gpd-win-tricks/README.md

 ### Fix gyro + hhd after suspend-resume cycles

-read [here](./win4-gyro-suspend-fix/README.md) for instructions to setup fix
+read [here](./win4-gyro-suspend-fix/README.md) for instructions to setup fix.

+Applies to the Win 4 6800u, 7840u, 8840u, and apparently also works on the Win Mini (confirmation required for Win Mini)

 based on this patch that had previously shipped with Bazzite: https://github.com/ublue-os/bazzite/commit/04929200614a16c16d22854924a42f42561049d8